tds-fdw/tds_fdw/README.md

 Required: No

 The database name that the foreign table is a part of.

-Since you can set your default login database on the server-side, this is optional.
+If specified, the foreign tables database is always selected with *dbuse()* after connecting.
+Do not use this with Azure.

+This option might eventually be phased out and replaced with the *database* option supplied to the foreign server.

 * *query*